Defined Benefit Members

 See Defined Contribution scheme.

-The date the Plan Rules say a member would normally retire and start to receive their benefits from the Plan.
+The date the Scheme Rules say a member would normally retire and start to receive their benefits from the Scheme.
 This is currently your 65th birthday.

 The salary used to calculate the standard contributions paid to your Member Account (only for DC).
 Your Pensionable Salary will be your Basic Salary or a greater amount as agreed between the Company and you.

-The time you have been employed by the Company (or another eligible employer) and have been an active member in the Plan.
+The time you have been employed by the Company (or another eligible employer) and have been an active member in the Scheme.

 A person who is currently receiving a pension from a pension scheme.